-Baklava to Tarte Tatin: A World Tour in 110 Dessert Recipes, written by Bernard Laurance, highlights a variety of desserts from Europe, North America, South America, the Middle East, Africa, Asia, and Oceania in 110 recipes.
+Baklava to Tarte Tatin: A World Tour in 110 Dessert Recipes, written by Bernard Laurance, highlights a variety of desserts from Europe, North America, South America, the Middle East, Africa, Asia, and Oceania.
 This cookbook comes just in time for the holiday baking season!
-The dishes range from the simple Craquants (Crunchy Drop Cookies), Shortbread, and Chocolate Chip Scones to the more difficult Rahat Lokum (Turkish Delight), Macaron, and Scofa (Caramel and Almond Meringue Cake).
+Recipes range from the simple Craquants (Crunchy Drop Cookies), Shortbread, and Chocolate Chip Scones to the more difficult Rahat Lokum (Turkish Delight), Macaron, and Scofa (Caramel and Almond Meringue Cake).
 The easy-to-follow instructions and beautiful photography help demystify even the most advanced of the pastries and sweets.
-The book was originally published in French under the name Les Desserts de Bernard: Mon tour du mode en plus de 110 recettes in 2014.
-It was translated into English by Carmella Abramowitz Moreau.
+Following the review, I will also be sharing a recipe for his Peanut Butter Daifuku Mochi.

 Bernard Laurance is a food blogger and cooking show host based in France.
 He began working with recipes at the age of seven and now spends his time recreating his favorite dishes from around the world.
 He started his blog, La Cuisine de Bernard, five years ago as a way to share his passion for cooking and baking and is now one of the most popular bloggers in France.
 For English readers, Laurance started an English blog, Cooking with Bernard, in 2015.

-The European section includes desserts from France (a large concentration of the recipes), Sweden, Portugal, Spain, Austria, Switzerland, Netherlands, Italy, United Kingdom, and Germany.
+The European section has desserts from France (a large concentration of the recipes), Sweden, Portugal, Spain, Austria, Switzerland, Netherlands, Italy, United Kingdom, and Germany.
 The Americas include the United States, Canada, and Brazil.
-North Africa and the Middle East have desserts from Morocco, Lebanon, Algeria, Egypt, and Turkey.
-Asia and Oceania include Japan, India, Thailand, China, and Australia.
+North Africa and the Middle East have desserts from Morocco, Lebanon, Algeria, Egypt, and Turkey, while Asia and Oceania feature Japan, India, Thailand, China, and Australia.

 The focus of this book is 100% on desserts, so it is best for those with a sweet tooth or just have a love of baking.
-The recipes range from incredibly simple to more advanced.
+Recipes range from incredibly simple to more advanced.
 Some take less than an hour while others like the Spanish Turrón de Jijona (Jijona-Style Nougat) require five days to set.
-Most of the ingredients are available in the average supermarket.
-Some (particularly in the Asian section) may require a trip to the international market such as mochiko (sticky rice flour), orange blossom water, water chestnuts, lotus seeds, and cardamom pods.
-Some specialty bakeware may be required for a few of the recipes such as Canelé molds, Savarin pan, Bundt pan, candy thermometer, and mini muffin pan.
+Most of the ingredients are readily available in the average supermarket.
+Some (particularly in the Asian section) may require a trip further searching for items such as mochiko (sticky rice flour), orange blossom water, water chestnuts, lotus seeds, and cardamom pods.
+A few of the recipes will require specialty bakeware such as Canelé molds, Savarin pan, Bundt pan, candy thermometer, and mini muffin pan.
 If special equipment is required, it is generally listed at the beginning of the recipe.
-Laurance also includes a list of sources in France, United Kingdom, United States, and online right before the index.

-Step-by-step photos were included with the recipe to help for those unfamiliar with preparing Daifuku Mochi.
-The rice flour, sugar, and water is first cooked in the microwave with breaks for frequent mixings until malleable.
+The rice flour, sugar, and water is first cooked in the microwave in 30 second intervals until malleable.
 While still hot, it is coated with potato starch and formed into small balls.
+Be very careful with this part.
+Coat your hands in potato starch well and move quickly to keep from burning your hands.
 Each ball is filled with a previously frozen ball of peanut butter.
-The mochi is formed around the peanut butter and smoothed into a ball.
+The mochi is formed around the peanut butter and gently rolled into a ball.

-Mochiko is a sweet rice flour used in Japanese cuisine.
-This starchy, gluten-free flour is made from sticky sweet rice.
-It is known as galapong in the Philippines.
-I have been able to find Koda Farms Mochiko Sweet Rice Flour Pack of Two 16oz Per Pckin nearby grocery stores in the Asian food aisle.
+Mochiko is a starchy, gluten-free flour made from sticky sweet rice.
+I have been able to find Mochiko Sweet Rice Flour in the international section of larger grocery stores and in Asian food markets with Japanese ingredients.

 I also made Swiss Caramelized Cream and Sugar Tart (Tarte flambé à la crème et au sucre), Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe), Brazilian Flan (Pudim de Leite), and Moroccan Coconut Balls.

 The Swiss Caramelized Cream and Sugar Tart (Tarte flambé à la crème et au sucre) is one of the more simple recipes to make.
-First, the pastry is developed and refrigerated for at least an hour to chill.
-The dough is thinly rolled into a circle, then topped with a cream sugar topping (you can also use double gruyere cream if available or substitute half the cream for mascarpone).
-The tart is baked at a very high temperature, 520 degrees F or as high as the oven will go, for just a few short minutes until the topping has caramelized.
+A chilled pastry is thinly rolled into a circle and topped with a cream sugar topping.
+The tart is then baked at a very high temperature, 520 degrees F or as high as the oven will go, for just a few short minutes until the topping has caramelized.
 It is served in thin slices.

-Laurance has a few variations of Craquants, Crunchy Drop Cookies.
-I made the Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe), but the other flavors include Crunchy Pine Nut, Orange, and Chocolate Drop Cookies and Crunchy Caramel and Hazelnut Drop Cookies.
-Laurance recommends serving them with sorbet or ice cream, so I broke the cookies over some vanilla gelato.
+Laurance has a few variations of Craquants, Crunchy Drop Cookies, and I made the Crunchy Almond and Coffee Drop Cookies (Craquants aux amandes et cafe).
+He recommends serving them with sorbet or ice cream, so I broke the cookies over some vanilla gelato.
 It was perfect and I loved the crisp texture.

-The Moroccan Coconut Balls required a few steps, but the end result was well worth it.
-Egg rich cookies are sandwiched together with a thickened orange flower scented apricot jelly.
+The Moroccan Coconut Balls require a few steps, but the end result was well worth it.
+Egg-based cookies are sandwiched together with a thickened orange flower scented apricot jelly.
 More apricot jelly and orange blossom water are used as a coating for the sandwich cookies, then they are covered with shredded coconut.
 I absolutely loved the combination of flavors.

 Peanut Butter Daifuku Mochi

-Serve immediately, same day, or store in an airtight container wrapped in plastic for another day.
+- Serve the same day, or store in an airtight container, tightly wrapped with plastic wrap, for an additional day.